ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter18.md

 “Come on, Lán Zhàn, stop fooling around.
 If you want to do it, then do it.”

 For a brief instant, a faint smile seemed to have appeared on Lán WàngJī’s face.
-He pulled out his fingers, and, with the ointment slimily wrapped around his fingers, he applied it around the opening of the hole.
+He pulled out his fingers, and, with the ointment slimily wrapped around them, he applied it around the opening.

 And then, once more, using his forehead ribbon that was still around the bedhead, Lán WàngJī tied Wèi WúXiàn’s wrists.
 This time, however, he firmly tied them before securing the ribbon on the bedhead.